snowdonr/pyms-minerva/README.rst

 The original project seems to have been abandoned as there has been no activity in 18 months.

-.. contents:: Table of Contents
+.. contents:: :local: Table of Contents